 Preventing Cerebral Dysgenesis

 There is no cure for cerebral dysgenesis once it occurs in a baby.
 Treatments for this condition can only help a child live a more normal life and manage symptoms; it cannot reverse the brain damage.

 Avoiding genetic mutations is not possible at this point.
 However, staying in good health is a very important way for a pregnant woman to help prevent cerebral dysgenesis in her unborn baby.
-Staying up to date with doctor’s appointments allows the mother’s medical team to catch any infections and treat them to minimize harm to developing brain of the fetus.
+Staying up to date with doctor’s appointments allows the mother’s medical team to catch any infections and treat them to minimize harm to the developing brain of the fetus.

 Cerebral dysgenesis is one possible, although uncommon, cause of cerebral palsy.
 If your child was born with this malformation and cerebral palsy and you believe there was a preventable cause, your doctor may be considered negligent.